 Normally, the vagina has an acidic pH.
 In PROM, the Nitrazine paper turns blue, due to the alkaline pH of amniotic fluid.

 Ultrasound should be utilized to monitor fetal growth and the amount of amniotic fluid present.
-It is important to identify oligohydramnios (amniotic fluid index of less than two centimeters), as this may be associated with PROM.
+It is important to identify oligohydramnios (amniotic fluid index (AFI) ≤5 cm or single deepest pocket (SDP) <2 cm), as this may be associated with PROM.